ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyLTAHover.rst

 IBasicManeuverStrategyLTAHover
 ==============================

-.. py:class:: IBasicManeuverStrategyLTAHover
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyLTAHover

    object

    Interface used to access options for a Lighter than Air Hover Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyLTAHover

 Overview
 --------